 Image 1 by: Asheville Trails Image 2 by: Now Habersham

-1.4 miles | 42 min | Medium
+1.4 miles | 42 min | medium

 The Pickens Nose Trail is a picturesque gem tucked away in the Nantahala National Forest.
 Although the trail is relatively short, it offers a moderate level of difficulty due to its incline.
 As you make your way through the dense vegetation, breathtaking panoramic views await you at the scenic overlooks that jut out over the mountainside.